-- The Head of School meets with all support staff termly to review policy/practice and to offer further training as identified. - The academy and playtime charter is displayed on playgrounds and around the school. - Raffle tickets are given out at playtimes by Staff members on duty, Year Six Prefects and Lunchtime Supervisors who have observed positive behaviour.
+- The Head of School meets with all support staff termly to review policy/practice and to offer further training as identified. - The academy and playtime charter are displayed on playgrounds and around the school. - Raffle tickets are given out at playtimes by Staff members on duty, Year Six Prefects and Lunchtime Supervisors who have observed positive behaviour.
 Three raffle tickets are randomly selected fortnightly in a Friday's celebration assembly and pupils can choose a prize. - The work of lunch time play leaders helps pupils avoid unacceptable behaviour. - On the playground there is a 'Friendship bench' where pupils who are feeling lonely can wait.
-All pupils are taught to approach pupils sitting on the 'Friendship bench' and ask them to join their game. - Pupil Parliament groups (school forum and playground) discuss issues which are feedback to Pupil Parliament groups/classes/whole school. - More serious offences will result in immediate removal from the playground and missing the next playtime.
+All pupils are taught to approach pupils sitting on the 'Friendship bench' and ask them to join their game. - Pupil Parliament groups (school forum and playground) discuss issues which are feedback to Pupil Parliament groups/classes/whole school. - Low level inappropriate behaviour is promptly dealt with to avoid escalation. - More serious offences will result in immediate removal from the playground and missing the next playtime.

-Serious Misbehaviour/Persistent Problems:
+Serious unacceptable behaviour/Persistent Problems: